Thank U Very Much (The Scaffold song): Background and release

 Released at the beginning of November 1967, "Thank U Very Much" didn't reach its peak on the UK charts until two months later at the beginning of January 1968.
 It performed best on the Record Retailer, peaking at number 4.
 Released in the US in January 1968, the song peaked at number 69 on the Billboard Hot 100, though performed better on the Record World chart, achieving a peak at number 43.
 Elsewhere, "Thank U Very Much" performed best in New Zealand where it was top the Listener chart.
 The song was notably a favourite of Queen Elizabeth The Queen Mother and of the then-Prime Minister Harold Wilson.

-Reviewing for Disc and Music Echo, Penny Valentine descried "Thank U Very Much" as "a very well-recorded little send-up record about life today.
+Reviewing for Disc and Music Echo, Penny Valentine described "Thank U Very Much" as "a very well-recorded little send-up record about life today.
 It has a jolly metronome beat and, if anything they do is aimed at a commercial market, this is the nearest they've got yet".
 Peter Jones for Record Mirror described it as "a great old send-up of those ever-so-grateful-for-things songs – and it's pushed along at such a rare old pace that it's very catchy indeed.
 Maybe it's too much of a novelty but given the dee-jay support it must do well".

+A 1968 broadcast of the radio series Round the Horne (Series 4, Episode 6) featured a version of the song with the words changed to those of movie stars.
+It includes references to John Wayne in "Tobruk" although he never appeared in the film.